nus-cs3203/CS3203_3_Backend/services/pages/admin/analytics/dummy_data/README.md

     },
     {
         "title": "A Curious Case of Censorship?",
-        "description": "This is a description for post #6", "id": "fg678",
+        "description": "This is a description for complaint #6", "id": "fg678",
         "url": "https://example.com/",
         "sentiment": 0.267879895,